-At William Reynolds Primary School, we recognise the importance of stimulating the children’s interest and developing their understanding about the past, both in Britain and the wider world.
-Children will develop their enquiry skills, using evidence available to them, which they will use to draw conclusions about what life was like in the past, helping them to understand the world today.
+William Reynolds Primary School, we recognise the importance of stimulating the pupil’s interest and developing their understanding about the past, both in Britain and the wider world.
+Pupils will develop their enquiry skills, using evidence available to them, which they will use to draw conclusions about what life was like in the past, helping them to understand the world today.

-Our three principle aims for History are for children to:
+Our three principle aims – following the National Curriculum in England - for History are for pupils to:

 We are committed to encouraging children to enjoy asking and answering questions about the past, as well as making full use of resources to support their learning.

 The core of our history curriculum is the National Curriculum for England.

 The Ofsted research review for History (July 2021), explained the importance of having ambitious goals for history in terms of broad substantive concepts that pupils should learn and the disciplinary knowledge about how historical accounts are created.
 The pupils are able to engage meaningfully with the past through their topic knowledge and develop a secure overview of the main developments and periods in order to make sense of their knowledge.

 The curriculum has been specifically sequenced in a logical progression to ensure that new knowledge and skills build on what has been taught before: Early Years to Year 6.
 This enables our pupils to know more and remember more.
 End points are clearly identified for each year group; time allocation has been carefully considered to provide children with opportunities to master key concepts.

 The sequence develops pupils’ historical knowledge overtime through a range of key concepts.
 The key concepts allow pupils to build upon prior learning of the past and apply this knowledge to their current area of learning.
 Often this is through their understanding of historical enquiry and their ability to ask and answer questions about the past.